kenziebottoms/artograph/README.md

 ## Instagram scraping

-#### `GET /insta/meta/:username`
+#### `GET /insta/:username`

-Returns metadata on the given user scraped from Instagram.
+Returns metadata on the given user scraped from Instagram, and a 4-post feed with image and post links.

-#### `GET /insta/posts/:username`

-Returns an object with the 4 most recent posts from Instagram.
-Returns an image link and a post link.

 ## Authentication